The code for this benchmark can be found at https://github.com/duckdblabs/db-benchmark and has been forked from https://github.com/h2oai/db-benchmark.

 directory is created, you

-solutions you wish to have updated 3.
-Update the solution(s) groupby or
+will need to 1.
+Install the solutions you wish to have updated 2.
+Update

-join scripts with any desired changes 4.
-Run the benchmark on your
+the solution(s) groupby or join scripts with any desired changes 3.

-files are included!)
+logs.csv files are included!)

 The PR will then be reviewed by the DuckDB Labs team where we will run the benchmark ourselves to validate the new results.
 If there aren’t any questions, we will merge your PR and publish a new report!